top of page

 • 3 min read

-This is the Artkive Box - a shipping kit for preserving children's arts and crafts projects and creating a kids' memory book
+The Artkive Box — a shipping kit for turning kids' art into a memory book

 The hardest part of any decluttering project is simply starting.
-Kimberly of Homegrown Motherhood had a decade of her kids' art to work through, with four children contributing to the pile year after year.
+Kimberly of Homegrown Motherhood had a decade of kids' art to work through.
+Four children had added to the pile, year after year.
+Even Shelley had the same problem.
+She helps families work through projects like this at Recollection Photos.
+But her own daughter's bin sat untouched at home.

 "I loved everything [my daughter] made, but by keeping everything, I was actually enjoying nothing.
 It was all sitting in the dark, unorganized and unlooked at."